Crijix/LastOfCode/README.md

 - Name the repo if you wish so
 - Then hit clone

-You will not have full access to the repo via Sourcetree Too open one of the files, then simply click on the file you wish to open then:
+You will now have full access to the repo via Sourcetree To open one of the files, then simply click on the file you wish to open then:

-- Double click the '+' button and the file should open
+- Double click on the '+' button and the file should open
 - or right click on the file and click on 'Open Selected Version'

 --------------------------------------------------------------------------------